 Why is Code Obfuscation Required?

 Code obfuscation is particularly useful for open-source applications, which pose a huge disadvantage in terms of hackability of code for personal gains.
-By making an application hard to reverse engineer, developers ensure that their product’s intellectual property is guarded against security threats, unauthorized access, and discovery of application vulnerabilities.
+By making an application hard to reverse engineer, developers ensure that their product’s intellectual property is guarded against mobile app security threats, unauthorized access, and discovery of application vulnerabilities.
 This process restricts the malicious access to source code, and depending upon the type of obfuscation technique implemented, it ensures varied levels of code protection.
 The time, cost, and resource factor tilt the scale in favor of abandoning the code when it is obfuscated since the decompiled code is rendered unintelligible.

 Types of Code Obfuscation Techniques